IlanShiyevich/Object-Oriented-Programming/src/ex1/README.md

 The classes in this project are:
 WGraph_DS:
 This class represents a weighted undirected graph.
 This class can create a undirectional and weighted graphs and add or remove nodes or edges on a given graph.
-The Graph_DS class implements the weighted_graph interface.
+The WGraph_DS class implements the weighted_graph interface.
 WGraph_Algo:
 This class represents a “regular” Graph Theory algorithm, including operations:

 0. copy.
 1. Init (graph);
 2. IsConnected- which returns true if there is a valid path from every node to each other via BFS algorithm.